WeaseyP/Smart-Money/Scope/Project Plan_ Dual-Signal 'Smart Money' Tracker.md

-﻿Project Plan: Dual-Signal 'Smart Money' Tracker Strategic Foundation: The Dual-Signal 'Smart Money' Mandate This section establishes the strategic and theoretical underpinnings of the Dual-Signal 'Smart Money' Tracker.
+Project Plan: Dual-Signal 'Smart Money' Tracker Strategic Foundation: The Dual-Signal 'Smart Money' Mandate This section establishes the strategic and theoretical underpinnings of the Dual-Signal 'Smart Money' Tracker.
 It defines the project's core objective, details the two-layered analytical approach, and articulates the investment thesis that drives the system's logic.
 Project Objective: Defining the Analytical Edge